GithubTechsupport/VaerAktiv/README.md

 	cd path/to/your/folder

--To se what folders or files Are in your current location, use `ls`:
+- To se what folders or files Are in your current location, use `ls`:

--Now you clone the project repository by following the instructions in the next section.
+- Now you clone the project repository by following the instructions in the next section.

 ### 3. Clone the repository via Github
 if you Are unfamilliar with Clintons a GitHub repository, follow these steps: